Abandoned & Little-Known Airfields:

 The earliest photo which has been located of Holley Field was a 6/1/44 U.S. Navy aerial view (courtesy of Brian Rehwinkel).

-It depicted Holley Field as having 3 asphalt runways.
+It depicted Holley Field as having 3 asphalt runways, with the airfield's name painted on the east/west runway.

 The February 1966 Mobile Sectional Chart depicted “OLF Holly (Navy)” as having 3 paved runways, the longest being 3,600'.